Facebook Tips & Strategies

 The Golden Rule of Lead Follow-Up: Speed Matters

-Before we get into the step-by-step process, let's quickly cover why this matters so much.
-A lead's interest level is at its highest the moment they hit the "submit" button on your form.
+Before we dive into the step-by-step process, let's quickly cover why this matters so much.
+A lead's interest level is highest the moment they hit the "submit" button on your form.
 Research published in the Harvard Business Review found that businesses who followed up with a lead within an hour were nearly seven times more likely to qualify that lead than those who waited even an hour longer.
 Wait 24 hours, and that number plummets.

-Every minute you spend fumbling around inside Ads Manager trying to find your lead list is a minute that your competitor might be using to talk to your potential customer.
-Manually exporting leads works, but making it a fast, repeatable part of your daily routine - or better yet, automating it - is mission-critical for maximizing your return on ad spend.
+Every minute you spend fumbling around inside Ads Manager trying to find your lead list is a minute your competitor might be using to talk to your potential customer.
+Manually exporting leads works, but making it a fast, repeatable part of your daily routine - or better yet, automating it - is crucial for maximizing your return on ad spend.

 Method 1: The Direct Download from Facebook Ads Manager

 This is the most direct and common way to get your leads.
-If you just need a quick list and you're already familiar with the Ads Manager interface, this is your go-to method.
+If you need a quick list and you're already familiar with the Ads Manager interface, this is your go-to method.

 Step-by-Step Instructions

 3. Find the "Results" Column: Look at the reporting columns for your selected ad.
 You should see a column titled "Results."
 For a lead campaign, the result will be labeled as "On-Facebook Leads."
-You’ll see a number next to it, indicating how many leads you've captured.
+You'll see a number next to it indicating how many leads you've captured.

 4. Click the Download Link: The number of leads under the "Results" column will be a clickable link.
 Click on On-Facebook Leads.